 Preheat oven to 350 degrees.

 Grease a 12 cup muffin tin.
 Add one tablespoon water to each muffin cup.
 Crack each egg into the muffin cups.
 Bake for 13 minutes.

 On a baking sheet, lay out the 6 English muffins, seperated into halves.
 Toast in oven for 7 minutes.

 In the meantime, mix together the refried beans with the chili powder and cumin powder.
 Spread on the toasted muffin halves and return to the oven for about 5 minutes, or until beans are warmed.

 In a blender or food processor, combine the 2 seeded and peeled avocados, Greek yogurt, cilantro, salt, and zest and juice of the lime until smooth.

 To serve: Lay an egg on top of each muffin that has been topped with the refried beans.
-Sprinkle with a bit of tomato and feta cheese.
+Sprinkle with a bit of feta cheese.
 Drizzle with the avocado hollandaise and serve.